ariary/shuid/README.md

 * First transfer `shuid` on target
 * Run it!<br><pre><code>./shuid</code></pre>

 And that's all, you are under the radar.
-Process to obtain root shell will be outputted
+The process to obtain root shell will be outputted

 ##### More granular